geodynamics/pylith/docs-sphinx/intro/preface.md

 # Preface

-## About This Document

-This document is organized into two parts.
-The first part begins with an introduction to PyLith and discusses the types of problems that PyLith can solve and how to run the software; the second part provides appendices and references.

-## Who Will Use This Documentation

 This documentation is aimed at two categories of users: scientists who prefer to use prepackaged and specialized analysis tools, and experienced computational Earth scientists.
 Of the latter, there are likely to be two classes of users: those who just run models, and those who modify the source code.
 Users who modify the source are likely to have familiarity with scripting, software installation, and programming, but are not necessarily professional programmers.